Vitamin E - Why is Vitamin E Important for Children?

 • Weak immune system

-The feeling of tingling and numbness: As stated above, a vitamin E deficiency leads to muscle and nerve damage.
-According to research, damage to nerve fibers can interfere with proper nerve transmission in the body.
-Therefore, nerve and muscle damage can also lead to loss of feeling and tingling in the body, especially in the legs and arms.
+The feeling of tingling and numbness: A vitamin E deficiency can cause nerve and muscle damage, interfering with proper nerve transmission.
+This can lead to symptoms like loss of feeling and tingling, particularly in the legs and arms.
 (8)

-Difficulty with walking and coordination: Kids who are vitamin deficient struggle with walking properly and with basic coordination.
-Lack of this vitamin can break certain neurons (purkinje neurons), harming their ability to send signals to the body.
-This interruption in signaling leads to difficulty with coordination and walking in children.
+Difficulty with walking and coordination: Vitamin E deficiency can break certain neurons (purkinje), affecting their ability to send signals to the body.
+This disruption leads to coordination and walking difficulties in children.
 (1)

 Dosing recommendations for vitamin E are given in the Dietary Reference Intake (DRI), as developed by the Food and Nutrition Board (FNB).
 To feel confident you are receiving the optimal amount of nutrients, follow DRI recommendations.
 (1)